What attracted you to join the business in 2009?

 I have always loved recruitment as we get to work with so many great clients and candidates through different stages of their journey.
 You get to know a lot about the businesses you are working with and the various different characters you encounter.
 You are always learning something new.

 I have developed some great friendships from my time in recruitment and gained a lot of personal satisfaction from seeing the organisations and people I work with grow and develop.
-I really enjoy assisting candidates to grow and develop through their careers by offering intelligent advice which lead to smart career choices.
+I really enjoy assisting candidates to grow and develop through their careers by offering intelligent advice which leads to smart career choices.

 I am also lucky to work with a great business partner who is on the same page in terms of their approach to business and life.